ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 The real-world differences in this approach of index locality vs random data inserts can be quite large.

-UUIDs formats created by this specification SHOULD be Lexicographically sortable while in the textual representation.
+UUIDs formats created by this specification SHOULD be lexicographically sortable while in the textual representation.

-UUIDs created by this specification are crafted with big-ending byte order (network byte order) in mind.
-If Little-endian style is required a custom UUID format SHOULD be created using UUIDv8.
+UUIDs created by this specification are crafted with big-endian byte order (network byte order) in mind.
+If little-endian style is required a custom UUID format SHOULD be created using UUIDv8.

 ## Opacity {#opacity}

-UUIDs SHOULD be treated as opaque values and implementations SHOULD NOT examine the bits in a UUID to whatever extent is possible.
-However, where necessary, inspectors should refer to {{variant_field}} and {{version_field}} for more information on determining UUID version and variant.
+UUIDs SHOULD be treated as opaque values and implementations SHOULD NOT examine the bits in a UUID.
+However, inspectors MAY refer to {{variant_field}} and {{version_field}} when required to determine UUID version and variant.

 ## DBMS and Database Considerations {#database_considerations}